PLCnext/vplcnextcontrol/README.md

     If it does not exist the image will be loaded via podman-compose from an external registry.

-* Connecting to the `vplcnextcontrol` container can be done through multiple ways
+* Connecting to the `Virtual PLCnext Container` container can be done through multiple ways
     *   using podman to attach to the container as root
         ```bash
+        podman exec -it <ContainerName> bash --login
+        ```

+    *   using podman to attach to the container as 'admin' using a login shell.
+        ```bash
-        podman exec -it <ContainerName> /bin/bash
+        podman exec -it <ContainerName> bash -c 'su --login admin'
         ```

     * On host device connect via podman